ali7ali/Alpha-Google-Map-For-Elementor/readme.txt

 == Upgrade Notice ==

-= 1.2.1 =
+= 1.2.2 =
-Compatibility for WP 6.7 and security improvements, code modernization, and compatibility updates.
+Compatibility for the updated Elementor colors and typography schema.

 == Frequently Asked Questions ==